 The end result of all this?
 Even for the most basic web browsing functions, an ISP is doing more than merely offering transmission between points of the user's choosing.
 Indeed, as one commenter put it, "it is literally impossible for a broadband user to specify the 'points' of an Internet 'transmission' on the web" since the user is really just "specifying the original source of the information the user wants to retrieve" and the ISP then uses that information to choose the endpoint among several alternatives.
-Or as the Stevens Report put it, Internet access service enables subscribers "to access information with no knowledge of the physical location of the server where that information resides," not "between or among points specified by the user."
+The subscribers "to access information with no knowledge of the physical location of the server where that information resides," not "between or among points specified by the user."